top of page

 The key benefit of conventional keynotes is that they are much easier to buy, book, and brief.
 They are quick, don’t take up too much time from the rest of the conference, and it’s super easy for a halfway decent speaker to show up and leave a good impression.

-Core Benefits of Standard Keynote Presentations
+9 Benefits of Classic Keynote Presentation

 When designed and delivered with excellence, a 45-minute keynote can: